 - complete three years of college-level language study or equivalent proficiency in a language relevant to their BPhil thesis research topic; and

 - complete a study abroad/international learning experience; and

 - write and publicly defend their research thesis (the BPhil thesis) before a faculty examining board that includes a visiting faculty member from outside the University; and

-- complete a second major in another academic discipline -- the IAS major is a dual major; it must be combined with a second major (note that only two courses from this major can overlap with the approved courses for the IAS major).
+- complete a second major in another academic discipline -- IAS is a dual major; it must be combined with a second major (note that only two courses from this major can overlap with the approved courses for the IAS dual major).

-Students interested in the IAS major may complete one of the following tracks in UCIS: Asian Studies, European Union Studies, Global Studies, Latin American Studies, or Russian and East European Studies.
+Students interested in the IAS dual major may complete one of the following tracks in UCIS: Asian Studies, European Union Studies, Global Studies, Latin American Studies, or Russian and East European Studies.